-Guidance and Best Practices for Coordinated Predation Management to Benefit Temperate Breeding Shorebirds in the Atlantic Flyway Now Available
+Guidance and Best Practices for Coordinated Predation Management to Benefit Temperate Breeding Shorebirds in the Atlantic Flyway (Version 1.1)

 The Atlantic Flyway Shorebird Initiative (AFSI) highlights predation as one of four primary anthropogenic threats to shorebird populations in the Atlantic Flyway, and highlights actions to be taken to address the threat.
-Increased coordination of predation management strategies and resources was highlighted in the AFSI implementation plan in order to maximize the effectiveness and efficiency of management programs for temperate breeding shorebirds across the Atlantic Flyway.
 Between 2016 and 2019 biologists from the Virginia Tech Shorebird Program (VT), the Nature Conservancy (TNC), USDA Wildlife Services, the U.S. Fish and Wildlife Service (USFWS), and Manomet Center for Conservation Sciences developed the Guidance and Best Practices for Coordinated Predation Management to Benefit Temperate Breeding Shorebirds in the Atlantic Flyway.
-Dozens of biologists and managers in the flyway contributed extensively to the document (including several of you!).
+Dozens of biologists and managers in the flyway contributed extensively to the document.

 The Guidance and Best Practices provides a synthesis of available guidance, tools, and resources needed to plan and implement predation management, set management goals, and evaluate success for AFSI priority beneficiary species.
-Efficient and effective predation management is species-, site-, and project-specific.
-Therefore, this document aims to provide users with a suite of potentially viable management options that have been developed and/or implemented elsewhere, and the associated details that will inform effective management decisions specific to unique sets of circumstances and constraints encountered at individual sites.
+This document aims to provide users with a suite of potentially viable management options that have been developed and/or implemented elsewhere.
 Specifically, we provide details on 9 stepwise best practice topics along with a wealth of supplementary material for use in planning and implementing predation management.

 This project was funded by the National Fish and Wildlife Foundation with additional support provided by U.S. Fish and Wildlife Service, other federal and state agencies, NGOs, and universities.